Shrav108/Dijkstra-/README.md

 # Dijkstra-

-Dijkstra's Algorithm to find the shortest distance between two paths.
+Dijkstra's Algorithm and A Star Algorithm to find the shortest distance between two paths.